 Camera Trap Papers Directory

-WildCAM's annotated bibliography: This is a literature synthesis of camera trap methodology papers published in the last ten years.
+We are making an effort to post links to new papers that we hope WildCAM members will find relevant for their own work.
+You can also check out WildCAM's 2019 annotated bibliography: This is a literature synthesis of camera trap methodology papers published in the last ten years.
 Encompassing literature on study design and data processing, it can be used as a review to give researchers and practitioners insight into what the peer-reviewed literature suggests regarding best practices.

 A selection of camera trap papers is listed below (this is not meant to be an exhaustive list).

 Ahumada, J.A., C.E.
 Silva, K. Gajapersad, C. Hallam, J. Hurtado, E. Martin, A. McWilliam, B. Mugerwa, T. O'Brien, F. Rovero, and D. Sheil.
 2011.
 Community structure and diversity of tropical forest mammals: data from a global camera trap network.
 Philosophical Transactions of the Royal Society B: Biological Sciences, 366: 2703-2711.

 Burton, A. C., E. Neilson, D. Moreira, A. Ladle, R. Steenweg, J. T. Fisher, E. Bayne, and S. Boutin.
 2015.
 Wildlife camera trapping: a review and recommendations for linking surveys to ecological processes.
 Journal of Applied Ecology, 52:675-685.